informalsystems/testnets/docs/network-layout-spec.md

     stop:
       playbook: ./myabciapp/stop.yaml

-# A mapping of named sub-groups of nodes within the desired test network
-# resource group.
-All group names (e.g. `my_validators`, `my_seeds`, etc.) are
-# totally arbitrary.
-You can have as many groups with different identifiers as
+# The entry node_group_templates is not actually parsed - what's more important
+# here is to note that PyYAML supports YAML anchors and aliases, which
-# you want.
+# allow you to define templates in your YAML files.
-node_groups:
-  - my_validators:
+node_group_templates:
+  validator: &validator_template
     # If you want to deploy an official release of Tendermint, just specify
     # a version number here and its binary will be deployed from GitHub.
     binary: v0.31.7

-      # By default, this service will be called "tendermint", but if you want
-      # it to be called something else you can.
-The same goes for the user and
-      # group that will run the binary.
-      service:
+    # What's the initial state of the Tendermint service?
+Can be "started" or
+    # "stopped".
     state: started
-      #  name: tendermint
-      #  user: tendermint
-      #  group: tendermint

     # Leaving this out assumes you're either using a built-in ABCI
     # application (like the kvstore) or your binary is built using Tendermint
     # as a library.
     abci: myabciapp

     # Are these nodes to be validators?
 (Default: yes)
     validators: yes

     # Are these nodes' details to be included in the `genesis.json` file?
     # (Default: yes)
     in_genesis: yes

     # Where to find the configuration file to use as a template for
     # generating configuration for all of the nodes in this sub-network.
     config_template: ./my-validators-config.toml

     # The group name(s) for nodes to consider as seeds
     use_seeds:
       - my_seeds

     # To prepopulate persistent peers' addresses, specify a list of group
     # names here.
 Can specify this group's own name here.
     #persistent_peers:
     #  - my_validators

+# A mapping of named sub-groups of nodes within the desired test network
+# resource group.
+All group names (e.g. `my_validators`, `my_seeds`, etc.) are
+# totally arbitrary.
+You can have as many groups with different identifiers as
+# you want.
+node_groups:
+  - my_validators:
+      # We support YAML anchors and aliases, which effectively allow for
+      # templating within the YAML file.
+      <<: *validator_template

       # Where to deploy nodes for this group.
 Note that nodes are numbered
       # according to the order in which the regions appear here.